junxit/us-congress-bills-115/metadata.md

 - Sen. Heitkamp, Heidi [D-ND] (H001069)
 - Sen. Rubio, Marco [R-FL] (R000595)
 - Sen. Shaheen, Jeanne [D-NH] (S001181)
+- Sen. Blumenthal, Richard [D-CT] (B001277)
+- Sen. Brown, Sherrod [D-OH] (B000944)

+## Committees (1)

+- Senate — Judiciary Committee

 ## Actions

 - 2018-01-29 — Introduced in Senate
 - 2018-01-29 — Referred to the Committee on the Judiciary.
 (Sponsor introductory remarks on measure: CR S552-553; text of measure as introduced: CR S552-553)
+- 2018-02-07 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S697)
+- 2018-02-07 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S697)
+- 2018-02-07 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S697)
+- 2018-02-07 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S697)